-The Advanced Placement Summer Institute is designed to help new, beginning, and future AP teachers plan and implement more effective AP programs in their schools.
-The Institute workshops share with teachers the curriculum content and teaching methods of AP courses and explore the content, structure, and grading of the AP exams.
+The Advanced Placement Summer Institute (APSI) is designed to help new, beginning, and current Advanced Placement (AP) high school teachers plan and implement more effective AP programs in their schools.
+The Institute workshops is a four day, intensive training on the curriculum and teaching methods of AP courses.
+Each course workshop also explores the content, structure, and grading of the AP exams.
 In addition, the workshops afford teachers the opportunity to interact with colleagues and to discuss issues and concerns surrounding the AP courses they will teach.

 - Understand the Course

 - The course framework defines the scope of the course and specifies what students must know and do to be successful on the AP Exam.

 - Sequencing, pacing, and scaffolding are essential for building students’ understanding and their ability to transfer and apply knowledge and skills.

 - Teach the Course

 - Effective instructional strategies help students to develop a mastery of course content and skills over time.

 - Learning requires time, practice, and regular feedback.